shvhh/Hemant_Rajpoot_Nodetest/README.md

 ### Pre-Requiste

+1. Run command
+   `git clone https://github.com/shvhh/Hemant_Rajpoot_Nodetest.git` to clone the repository.

+2. Then run `cd Hemant_Rajpoot_Nodetest` to go into project directory.

-1. Run command `npm install` to install all dependencies.
+3. Run `npm install` to install all dependencies.

-2. Run `npm start` to start the server.
+4. Run `npm start` to start the server.

-3. Run `npm test` to run tests.
+5. Run `npm test` to run tests.

 ---